How to Find My Previous (Old) Addresses Free – 9 Methods

 - When you monitor your address history, it helps you detect identity theft.
 Any incorrect entries or unauthorized activities tied to your address can be prevented.

-- Renting and real estate-related work requires a correct past address.
+- Renting and real estate-related work require a correct past address.
 Any issue in your address can result in rejection and delays.

 - Companies and employers may need your previous address record to do background checks when hiring.
 If you provide inaccurate information, it can result in misunderstanding.